 Address: Blk 137A Tampines Street 11, #01-03, Singapore 522137

 Tel: 9663 7994

 Image credit: @reikojm

 Despite opening many outlets around Singapore, the original Tian Wai Tian Fish Head Steamboat still remains their most popular outlet.
 Simmered over charcoal for hours, the natural flavours of the fresh ingredients shine, giving off a slightly sweet tang.
-Prices start from only $25 for the smallest, where you will get a generous portion of fresh pomfret slices, yam, vegetables, and ti po.
-Get some of their well-liked zi char dishes, such as Coffee Pork Ribs (from $8) and Har Cheong Gai (from $8), to go along as well!
+Prices start from only $25 for the smallest serving, where you will get a generous portion of fresh pomfret slices, yam, vegetables, and ti po.

 6. Chang Long Fish Head Steamboat

 This may be lesser known compared to many renowned brands, but it sure does not disappoint in terms of flavour.
 Starting at $40 per fish head steamboat, Chang Long Fish Head Steamboat fulfils one’s longing for a soothing bowl of fish soup.
 The aromatic broth, which is rich and comprises a variety of ingredients, is what draws customers in, as they casually walk past this unassuming coffee shop under a HDB block.